Economy of Salem, Tamil Nadu: Agriculture

 The fifth largest city of the state is connected from all sides by road, trains and airport.
 Also, it works as the junction for the agro products which are produced in nearby areas.
 Leigh Bazaar is one of the largest bazaars for trading and export of the Agro products.
+In the Agriculture part, Salem plays a major role in manufacturing of Sago.

 Manufacturing

 Salem has a large and a diversified manufacturing sector facilitated by the presence of MSB electronic industry, Samvi Habitota, Pragathi textiles, Sri Manohari chemicals, Leo poly products, Talema electronics, Sri velan ice factory, AMS battery industry, RA dyeing, Logu electronics, Talema electronics, Jai Kumar pipe industry, Annai Taurpalins and company, Vetri polymers, Senthil enterprises, Photonics, Sankar Engineering Trailering, Venus PPV Spinning Mills Private Limited, Sri Venkateshwara weldings, system control are the major manufacturer in Salem.

 Paper industry

 Pandiyan paper company and other private companies has a manufacturing facility in Salem for Paperboards & Speciality Paper division.

 Electricity generation

 The Mettur Thermal Power Station is a coal-fired electric power station located in [Thoppur-Mettur Dam-Bhavani-Erode Rd, Mettur, Tamil Nadu 636406] Salem district of Tamil Nadu.
 It is operated by Tamil Nadu Generation and Distribution Corporation Limited.
 The power station was commissioned during various periods from 1987 and this is the first inland thermal Power Station of TANGEDCO.The coal from Mahanadi Coalfields Limited (Talcher and Ib Valley) and Eastern Coalfields Limited (Raniganj and Mugma) are transported to the load ports of Paradip (Orissa), Vizag (Andhra Pradesh) and Haldia (West Bengal).
 Thereafter the coal is transported to the discharge ports of Ennore and Tuticorin by ships.
 From Ennore Port the coal is transported again through rail to Ennore Thermal Power Station and Mettur Thermal Power Station.

 BGR Energy Systems Ltd was the EPC contractor for 600 MW unit 5 of the power plant.